 To provide some context to all of these posts and our own partner visa journey, here’s a bit of background on us.
 Callum and I first started dating back in July 2015 after meeting on holiday in Byron Bay.
 I’d already been living as a student in Sydney for nearly 3 years at that point, but he was living in Melbourne, which meant quite a lot of long drives and expensive flights during the first few months of our relationship.
-When I graduated in November 2015, though, I packed up and moved down to Melbourne, where we got an apartment together in the city (I got a Work & Holiday Visa) before eventually moving back to Sydney together in July 2016 so I could do my PhD.
+When I graduated in November 2015, though, I packed up and moved down to Melbourne, where we got an apartment together in the city (I got a Work & Holiday Visa) before eventually moving back to Sydney together in July 2016 so I could start my PhD.

 STEP 1 // Get your head around the 820/801 Partner Visa